joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/using-the-filereference-class.md

 <div>

 Each FileReference object represents a single data file on the local machine.
-The properties of the FileReference class contain information about the file’s size, type, name, filename extension, creator, creation date, and modification date.
+The properties of the FileReference class contain information about the file's size, type, name, filename extension, creator, creation date, and modification date.